Dr. William Brydon – The sole survivor

 Location: Kabul to Jalalabad, Afghanistan

 It didn’t take long before the attacks started on the convoy.
-At first it was small groups of locals trying their luck with quick raids and the occasional pop shot from a lone shooter, but after word got out that the hated British army was vulnerable and marching through ambush territory it didn’t take long before thousands showed up.
+At first, it was small groups of locals trying their luck with quick raids and the occasional pop shot from a lone shooter, but after word got out that the hated British army was vulnerable and marching through ambush territory it didn’t take long before thousands showed up.

 To make matters worse the convoy was moving very slowly and faced temperatures below freezing passing through the mountains, making them even easier targets than they were before.
 The attacks began to intensify until they changed from angry locals into two actual forces which were the Ghilzai people and a local Afghan warlord named Muhammad Akbar.

 The Ghilzai people were the largest Pashtun tribe in the country and have at times been its rulers and are well known for their fighting skills, making them a serious threat to the British.
-Only five days after the convoy left Kabul the constant attacks had reduced their numbers to little over 4,500 people, most of which were still soldiers.
+Only five days after the convoy left Kabul the constant attacks had reduced their numbers to a little over 4,500 people, most of which were still soldiers.

 They had barely travelled more than 70 miles in those five days and making it to India alive simply wasn’t going to happen.
-What was left of the convoy decided to head to Jalalabad, a city occupied by British forces who could rescue them, but unfortunately for the convoy the British at Jalalabad had no idea they were in trouble and stayed put.
+What was left of the convoy decided to head to Jalalabad, a city occupied by British forces who could rescue them, but unfortunately for the convoy, the British at Jalalabad had no idea they were in trouble and stayed put.

 Out of the 14,500 people who left Kabul in the British convoy, Dr. William Brydon is the only known survivor.